NLeSC/guide/intellectual_property/software_licenses.md

 Different Free software licenses place different constraints on how modified versions and combined works can be licensed.

-### Permissive licenses
+## Permissive licenses

 As the name implies, permissive Free software licenses are the least restrictive.
 They let you distribute the software unchanged under that license, with or without source code.
 They will also let you distribute a modified version under any license you like, and let you distribute a combined work under any license.

 Examples of well-known permissive licenses are the various BSD licenses, the MIT license, and the Apache License 2.0 that we have standardized on.

-### Copyleft
+## Copyleft

 Copyleft licenses add some restrictions to the licensing of derivative works.
-Like permissive licenses, they let you distribute the software unchanged under that license, but you have to include the source code as well if you distribute a binary.
+Like permissive licenses, they let you distribute the software unchanged under that license, but if you distribute a binary, then you have to include the source code as well.
 Modified versions have to be distributed under the same license as the original; you are not allowed to change the license.

-When creating a combined work, a further distinction can be made. _Strong_ copyleft licenses require a combined work to be licensed under the same license as the part.
-In the example above, if library B is distributed under a strong copyleft license such as the GNU GPL, then program A must be distributed under that same license. _Weak_ copyleft licenses allow the combined work (A) to be distributed under any license, as long as the source for the licensed component (B) is made available as well.
+When creating a combined work, a further distinction can be made. _Strong_ copyleft licenses on a component require a combined work to be licensed under the same license as the component.
+In the example above, if library B is distributed under a strong copyleft license such as the GNU GPL, then program A must be distributed under that same license.

+_Weak_ copyleft licenses allow the combined work (A) to be distributed under any license, as long as the source for the licensed component (B) is made available as well under its original license.
 They may also require that the recipient of the combined work can relink the modules after modifying the component.

-### Permission overview
+## Permission overview

 <table>
     <thead>